 PsycArt is a non-profit association dedicated to artists with a mental or social vulnerabilty to guide and support them in various ways so that they can present their creative work to a broad audience.
 PsycArt looks at the creative work nor merely as « creation itself ».
 It is a non-profit association that focuses on the meaning of artists to create in life by offering opportunities that lead to present their work in a qualitative and ethically correct manner.

-Although the non-profit association PsycArt was founded only recently (July 2013), the PsycArt project celebrated its fifteenth birthday in 2013.
-Initially, this project, set up by the pharmaceutical company Lundbeck s.a. (specialists in psychiatry and neurology), consisted of organising exhibitions aimed at a specialist public: health care professionals working in mental health institutions.
+Although the non-profit association PsycArt was founded recently (July 2013), the PsycArt project celebrates its twentieth birthday in 2018.
+Initially, this project set up by a pharmaceutical company specialised in psychiatry and neurology, consisted of organizing exhibitions for health care professionals working in mental health institutions.

-Over a period of 15 years, PsycArt has set up over 40 workshops, exhibited over 400 artists and has sold more than 2000 works.
-All of the money raised from sales (over 300,000 EUR since the launch of the project) has been returned to the participating institutions.
+Over a period of almost 20 years, PsycArt has exhibited over 500 artists.
+The most part of the money raised from sales has been returned to the participating institutions and the artists themselves.